mozilla/bug-handling/policy/feature-flags.md

 - `betaNN+1`
 - `nightlyNN+2`

-Where NN is the current relase version of Firefox.
+Where NN is the current release version of Firefox.

 #### Values and Meanings